day8/re-frame/docs/on-dynamics.md

 re-frame puts state in the one place and updates it once per event cycle, in one fell swoop.
 You never need to worry that the app is in some slightly inconsistent intermediate state.
-You don't need to worry about the dynamics of communicating changes from one "store" of state to another.
+And you don't need to worry about the dynamics of communicating changes from one "store" of state to another.

 Also, in one fell swoop, you can check if **_all the state in your app_** (all of it!) conforms to a schema.
 And that includes any data which just arrived